-The federal poverty measure does not allow for determining how specific costs (such as housing, child care, etc.) rise or fall over time.
+The OPM does not allow for determining how specific costs (such as housing, child care, etc.) rise or fall over time.
 Likewise, when assessing the impact of subsidies, taxes, and tax credits, poverty measures cannot trace the impact they have on net costs unless they are explicitly included in the measure itself.

 For these and other reasons, many researchers and analysts have proposed revising the federal poverty measure.
 Suggested changes would reflect twenty-first century needs, incorporate geographically based differences in costs, and respond to changes over time.
 One such effort is the Supplemental Poverty Measure (SPM).
 Read more about the SPM and how it differs from the Standard.